ibm-cloud-docs/sell/software-publish.md

 As a third-party provider, you're responsible for maintaining all assets of the published software in the {{site.data.keyword.cloud_notm}} catalog and deprecating outdated versions.
 For more information, see [Deprecating software from the {{site.data.keyword.cloud_notm}} catalog](/docs/sell?topic=sell-deprecate-product).
 {: note}

-## Publishing to specific accounts or enterprises by using the console
+## Publishing to specific accounts or enterprises
 {: #sw-publish-account}
-{: ui}

 If you don't want your product to be publicly available to all users in the {{site.data.keyword.cloud_notm}} catalog, you can choose to publish it to only the accounts that you specify.
 To publish your product to specific accounts, complete the following steps: